kasslent/clc-digital-skills/_lessons/module-2.2.md

     /* shorthand */
     border: 2px solid red;

-Like padding and margin, a border can be added to a specific side of the element.
+Like padding and margin, a border can be added only to a specific side of the element:

     /* longhand */
     border-top-width: 2px;